pbl-group-2-mccs/mccs-retail-data-analytics/backend/HELP.md

 ### Connect to Mysql Database from a SQL client, for example DBeaver

-Please using the following URL for database connection.
+Please use the following URL for database connection.
 <code>jdbc:mysql://localhost:61047/mydatabase?allowPublicKeyRetrieval=true</code>

 # How to build project